CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Mine - mines blocks, very simple
   - [ ] Build - places the block in the caster's offhand
   - [ ] Levitate - inflicts the target with levitation
-  - [ ] Transmutate - transmutates a mob into its alternate forms
   - [ ] Growth - accelerates the growth of crops and baby animals

 ## Structures
-- [ ] Wizard Tower
+- [x] Wizard Tower
   - Stands about 48 blocks tall, and houses a wizard at the top.
-Speaking with the wizard will initiate quests for the player to do in order to increase their mana reserves, or to upgrade their spells.
+Speaking with the wizard will initiate quests for the player to do in order to increase their mana reserves.

 ## Mobs
 - [ ] Wizard
   - Neutral mob that will speak with any player wearing wizard robes.
   - Gives quests to the player to upgrade their mana reserves or their spells.
 Quests reset every new moon.
   - If attacked, it will attack back with magic.
-Can have up to 8 spells, and if killed, it will drop the spells it had and cause the tower to crumble.
+Can have up to 8 spells, and if killed, it will drop the spells it had.